FaranOrg/CN-Guided-Practice/README.md

 3. Open Visual Studio Code to this folder

 ## The assignment - what you need to do
-"Read the code and execute it.
-Currently, the clock will print 'Hello, world!'
-Make it say hello to you instead.
-For example, 'Hello, Faran!'"

 1. Read the code and execute it.
    1. Currently, the clock will print 'Hello, world!'